Olof Widgren

 Johan Olof Widgren, né Pettersson (9 June 1907 – 6 March 1999) was a Swedish stage and film actor.
 He won the Eugene O'Neill Award in 1967.
 He was awarded the Illis quorum by the Swedish government in 1989.
+He began by acting in student theater before studying at the Royal Dramatic Training Academy from 1928 to 1931.

-His granddaughter is actress Helena Bergström.
+Actress Helena Bergström is his granddaughter.